navicore/patch-rexx/docs/ARCHITECTURE.md

 # Architecture

 A high-level map of patch-rexx.
-For deeper per-subsystem notes, see `docs/design/`.
+For deeper per-subsystem notes, see the other reference docs in `docs/`.

 ## Context & Scope